Caramel Apple Galette

 - Rolling Pin

-- Bench scraper (or a spatula)
+- Bench scraper or a serving spatula*

-- Pastry cutter
+- Pastry cutter or chef’s knife*

 - Parchment paper